-The test and exam are both open book and you may bring whatever materials you like into the exam room.
+The test and exam are both open book and you may bring whatever materials you like into the exam room apart from computers or cell phones.
 Be aware that lecturers do not have spare copies of the course materials book available for loan and it is your responsibility to make sure you have a copy of anything you may wish to refer to during the Test and Exam.